History with Gaelic Studies BA (Hons)

 • You will benefit from access to recognised experts on the academic staff in both disciplines, whose own research interests are reflected in the modules they teach

-• The Centre for History holds regular 'History Talks Live' seminars, which you are welcome to attend in person or online
+• The Centre for History holds regular research seminars to which students are welcome

 • There are opportunities to volunteer at local museums and archives, and occasional (voluntary) field trips in the university's region enhance the experience of your degree